e43b/Ifunny-Downloader/README.md

 Ifunny-Downloader is a versatile tool designed to download posts from the Ifunny website [ifunny](https://ifunny.co/).

+Download videos and images from Ifunny.co posts with this tool.
+It enables downloading posts and automatically removes the Ifunny logo.
+Additionally, you can download multiple posts sequentially in a straightforward and efficient manner.

 ## How to Use

 1. **Make sure you have Python installed on your system.**